Lightweight Event-based Optical Flow Estimation via Iterative Deblurring: Method

 \subsection{Iterative Deblurring}

-The main architecture of IDNet under iterative deblurring (ID scheme) is shown in \cref{fig:id-pipeline}.
-The backbone of our proposed IDNet is a recurrent neural network which processes the input event bins sequentially one bin at a time.
+The main architecture of \textit{IDNet} under iterative deblurring (\textit{ID} scheme) is shown in \cref{fig:id-pipeline}.
+The backbone of our proposed \textit{IDNet} is a recurrent neural network which processes the input event bins sequentially one bin at a time.
 An optical flow field is read out from the state of the RNN once all bins have been passed through it.
 In this case, we select a ConvGRU as the choice for the recurrent unit.

 Next, we introduce iterative deblurring on top of the sequential processing described above.
-The design here is inspired by the predictive coding scheme in the visual cortex \cite{predictive-coding}, where the belief of the world is iteratively updated and only the error signal, i.e. the difference between the visual input signal and the predicted signal according to the current belief, is sent to the visual cortex for refining belief until equilibrium.
-We take a similar approach by using motion compensation as the prediction model to iteratively refine the flow from the residual signal.
+Our design is inspired by the predictive coding scheme in the visual cortex \cite{predictive-coding}.
+In this scheme, our perception of the world is constantly updated, with only the error signal, i.e. the difference between actual visual input and our current prediction, being relayed through the hierarchy of visual cortex for refinement.
+Analogously, we utilize motion compensation as our prediction model, iterating to refine the flow from the residual signal.

 An overview of the algorithm is presented in \cref{algo:id}.
-Specifically, as shown in \cref{fig:id-pipeline}, we initialize our flow estimate as well as the memory of the backbone RNN to be zero at the beginning ($\mathcal{F}_0 = \mathbf{0}$, $\mathcal{M}_{\text{RNN},0}=0$).
-Once the backbone RNN makes a prediction $\mathcal{F}_1$ of the flow from the raw event bins $\mathcal{E}_0$, the event bins are motion-compensated with the optical flow vector $\mathcal{F}_1(x_i)$, resulting in partially deblurred event bins $\mathcal{E}_1$.
-We then start the next iteration of refinement by passing $\mathcal{E}_1$ into the backbone network for another round of flow prediction.
+Specifically, as shown in \cref{fig:id-pipeline}, we start with a zero-initialized flow estimate and backbone RNN memory ($\mathcal{F}_0 = \mathbf{0}$, $\mathcal{M}_{\text{RNN},0}=0$).
+After the RNN predicts the flow $\mathcal{F}_1$ from the raw event bins $\mathcal{E}_0$, the event bins are motion-compensated with the optical flow vector $\mathcal{F}_1(x_i)$, resulting in partially deblurred event bins $\mathcal{E}_1$.
+This starts the iterative refinement process, with diminishing flow refinement over iterations.